RichardScottOZ/GeoTorchAI/README.md

 GeoTorchAI contains various modules for deep learning and data preprocessing in both raster imagery and spatiotemporal non-imagery categories.
 Deep learning module offers ready-to-use raster and grid datasets, transforms, and neural network models.

 <img src="https://github.com/DataSystemsLab/GeoTorchAI/blob/main/data/architecture.png?raw=true" class="center" width="60%" align="right">
+r

-* Datasets: This module conatins processed popular datasets for raster data models and grid based spatio-temporal models.
+* Datasets: This module contains processed popular datasets for raster data models and grid based spatio-temporal models.
 Datasets are available as ready-to-use PyTorch datasets.
 * Models: These are PyTorch layers for popular raster data models and grid based spatio-temporal models.
 * Transforms: Various tranformations operations that can be applied to dataset samples during model training.
 * Preprocessing: Supports preprocessing of raster imagery and spatiotemporal non-imagery datasets in a scalable setting on top of Apache Spark and Apache Sedona.